Quarry Landfill Capping Progress

 - Negotiations between engineers, DEQ, and the city leads to consensus on a timeline to complete recommended actions from the report, such as:

-- Cease acceptance of waste (Completed September 9, 2022)
+- Ceasing acceptance of waste (Completed September 9, 2022)

 - Installation of intermediate cover (Completed October 10, 2022)